Video - A guide to savings accounts

 If you have a lump sum to invest that you can afford not to touch for a longer term, usually a year or more, a fixed rate account could offer higher interest rates to help make your big plans become a reality.

-If you are a tax payer, make the most of your money by saving tax-free§ with an Individual Savings Accounts (also known as an ISA).
+If you're a tax payer, you can save tax-free§ with an Individual Savings Account (also known as an ISA).

 Don’t forget to check the terms and conditions of any savings account you choose to make sure it suits your needs.

 Have a look at our savings accounts.Choose a savings account

 §Tax free mean that interest payable is exempt from income tax.

 Cash ISAs are available to individuals aged 16 and over who are resident in the UK for tax purposes.